james-lomax/the-last-compiler/the-last-compiler/sanity-check-spec.md

 ## Import interfaces

-- See @simple-chat-chain.md for information how to use the SimpleChat interface to interact with the language model.
+- See [[simple-chat-chain]] for information how to use the SimpleChat interface to interact with the language model.

 ## Module name